femioladeji/react-slideshow/README.md

 ## Development
 If you want to run the app in development mode, you can run `npm start` to build the file in watch mode or `npm build` and then `npm pack` if you want to use it as a module in another project on your laptop.
-To run the storybook just run `npm run storybook` *Note* For node >=16 in order to run the storybook you must install the dependencies with the `--legacy-peer-deps` flag i.e `npm i --legacy-peer-deps`
+To run the storybook just run `npm run storybook`